Piano Concerto No. 27 (Mozart): History

-The manuscript is dated 5 January 1791.
-However, Alan Tyson's analysis of the paper on which Mozart composed the work indicated that Mozart used this paper between December 1788 and February 1789, which implies composition well before 1791.
-Simon Keefe has written that the composition of the work dates from 1788.
-By contrast, Wolfgang Rehm has stated that Mozart composed this concerto in late 1790 and early 1791.
-Cliff Eisen has discussed the controversy over the time of composition in his review of the published facsimile of the score.
+The manuscript is dated 5 January 1791, but Alan Tyson's analysis of the paper on which Mozart wrote the work indicates that Mozart used the paper between December 1788 and February 1789, which implies composition well before 1791.
+Simon Keefe has written that the work dates to 1788.
+But according to Wolfgang Rehm, Mozart composed the concerto in late 1790 and early 1791.
+Cliff Eisen discussed the controversy over the composition date in his review of the published facsimile of the score.

 Premiere

 The concerto may have been first performed at a concert on 4 March 1791 in Jahn's Hall by Mozart and the clarinetist Joseph Beer.
-If so, this was Mozart's last appearance in a public concert, as he fell ill in September 1791 and died on 5 December 1791.
+If so, this was Mozart's last appearance in a public concert, as he fell ill later that year and died on 5 December 1791.
 Another possibility is that it was premiered by Mozart's pupil Barbara Ployer on the occasion of a public concert at the Palais Auersperg in January 1791.

+Yet another possibility has been put forth by the Mozart scholar Wolf-Dieter Seiffert: that the work was not necessarily written for any particular performance venue, but rather for publication.
+The purchasing audience would have consisted largely of amateurs, intending to perform the concerto at home with a small group of friends.
+In support of this are three factors: the piano part is not that hard to play, the orchestra is modest in size, and Mozart included cadenzas and lead-ins, items that he himself would have improvised when performing.
+These traits are shared by the only other Mozart piano concertos published during his lifetime, namely K. 413–415.

 Music

-The work is scored for flute, two oboes, two bassoons, two horns in B-flat, solo piano and strings, which makes it thinner than Mozart's other late concertos, all of which except for No. 23 have trumpet and timpani.
+The work is scored for flute, two oboes, two bassoons, two horns in B♭, solo piano and strings, which makes it thinner than Mozart's other late concertos, all of which except for No. 23 have trumpet and timpani.